Coronavirus: where to buy face masks and how to make your own

 Social distancing and good hand hygiene remain the best ways to protect yourself and others against coronavirus.

-However, face coverings may be useful as an additional measure for the general public where social distancing is more difficult to achieve.
+However, the government has advised that face coverings may be useful as an additional measure for the general public where social distancing is more difficult to achieve.

 There is disagreement among experts as to how strong the evidence is for the benefit of face masks being worn by the general public and research is still ongoing.
 But the new government advice follows similar measures introduced around the world.